Where is the landslip exactly?

 As the name suggests, The Struggle is a very steep and at several points a very narrow route and is not suitable for larger vehicles, especially in poor weather/winter conditions.

-During the landslip closure we would therefore urge caution trying to use this route in an unsuitable vehicle or in difficult conditions and ask that people do not use designated passing places for parking or overnight stays, to minimise the risk of blocking the route, vehicles becoming stuck or preventing access for our gritters.
+During the landslip closure we would therefore urge caution trying to use this route in an unsuitable vehicle or in difficult conditions and ask that people do not use designated passing places for parking or for overnight stays, to minimise the risk of blocking the route, vehicles becoming stuck or preventing access for our gritters.

 We are reviewing restrictions on this route to limit the size and weight of vehicles that can use the road during the period of the closure on the A592.